taanzzz/My-Booking-Project/README.md

-# EchoNest - A Modern Hotel Booking Platform
+# 🌐 EchoNest - A Modern Hotel Booking Platform

-*EchoNest* is a fully responsive and modern hotel booking platform designed to provide users with a seamless and engaging experience for discovering, booking and sharing their accommodation experiences.
-This project focuses on delivering an attractive user interface, robust functionality and secure authentication.
+> *EchoNest* is a fully responsive and modern hotel booking platform designed to provide users with a seamless and engaging experience for discovering, booking, and sharing their accommodation experiences.
+This project delivers an attractive user interface, robust functionalities, and secure authentication.

 ![EchoNest Homepage](https://i.ibb.co/cKShFKfG/Screenshot-2025-06-17-225939.png)